CSCfi/csc-user-guide/docs/apps/python.md

 # Python

-[Python](https://www.python.org/) programming language in CSC's Supercomputers Puhti-rhel8 and Mahti.
+[Python](https://www.python.org/) programming language in CSC's Supercomputers Puhti and Mahti.

 ## Available

-* Puhti-rhel8: 3.x versions
+* Puhti: 3.x versions
 * Mahti: 3.x versions

-System Python is available by default both in Puhti-rhel8 and Mahti without loading any module.
+System Python is available by default both in Puhti and Mahti without loading any module.
 Python 3 (= 3.6.8) is available as `python3`.
 The default system Python does not include any optional Python packages.
 However, you can [install simple packages for yourself by the methods explained below](python.md#installing-python-packages-to-existing-modules).

-In Puhti-rhel8 there are several Python modules available that include different sets of scientific libraries:
+In Puhti there are several Python modules available that include different sets of scientific libraries:

 * [python-data](python-data.md) - for data analytics and machine learning